 Why Insulin Sensitivity Matters

-Inositols: Nutritional Allies for Hormonal and Metabolic Health
+How Inositols Support PMOS for Hormonal and Metabolic Health

 Inositols are naturally occurring compounds involved in insulin signaling and other cellular functions.
-Two forms in particular, myo-inositol and D-chiro inositol, have been studied for their potential to support health pathways relevant to PCOS.
+Two forms in particular, myo-inositol and D-chiro inositol, have been studied for their potential to support health pathways relevant to PMOS.

 - Myo-inositol is linked to healthy hormone balance and ovarian function.